-Community gardens are places where people come together to grow food, create habitat and connect with nature and their local community.
+Community gardens are places where you can grow food, create habitat and connect with nature and other community members.

 They are places where community members can learn new skills, help improve our community's access to fresh food, make new friends, and share in the work of maintaining the garden.

 Checkout the timetables for the following community gardens in Blacktown City:

 - Location: Chestnut Crescent, Bidwill

 - Contact: 0415 836 531 or email firstname.lastname@example.org

 - Opening times: 9 am - 2 pm on Wednesdays, Fridays and Sundays

 The garden has a number of themed garden beds of edible and non-edible plants, including vegetable gardens, orchard of fruit trees, a native patch and succulents!
 The garden has received a number of grants to make it as water-wise as possible.
 The garden features a drip irrigation system, a waterless composting toilet and rainwater tanks.

 The garden has a number of attractive productive vegetable beds, with natives and flowering plants to attract good insects.
 The garden also features a drip irrigation system and rainwater tank.

 The Lalor Park Community Garden is a not-for-profit community focused group run entirely by volunteers.
 The garden grows a variety of vegetables, fruit and herbs.
 The group hopes to inspire sustainable productive home gardens by providing the opportunity to learn through workshops run by local volunteers.